mozilla/github-org-scripts/README.md

 Inform out-of-compliance members of the 2FA requirement, and give them a brief time to correct it before having membership revoked.

+### get_active_hooks.py
+Find all hooks configured for an organization -- see --help for details

 ### missing_2fa.py
 Show all org members (or just admins)  *WITHOUT* [Two-Factor Auth](https://help.github.com/articles/about-two-factor-authentication/) enabled